JohnFu11er/GitHub_Lab/README.md

   ```
   git branch
   ```
-- Remove your branch on your local repository
+- Remove your branch on your local repository.
+This branch was merged into `main` in the steps above
   ```
   git branch -D <your_branch_name>
   ```
 - List the branches on your local repository again, and you should see that your branch is no longer listed

+### Conclusion
+- This should give you a basic understanding of working with GitHub
+- You can go through this lab again by making a new repository, or you can have Student_1 make changes to their branch and push those changes to the remote repo, create a pull request, merge the code, etc...